top of page

 Last of Her Career

-Jolted by the tabloids after the success of “The Freak Show” in 1955, La Treque insisted on the opportunity to portray more glamorous women.
-The studio let her try here hand with “The Stylemaker” (1956) and “The Good Life” (1956) but both were box office failures; suffering not only from weak scripts but with La Treque’s inability to reign in her camp noir persona and chewing the high end scenery to shreds.
-These back to back failures let to Mistumount dropping the star after an unprecedented 14 years with the studio.
+Jolted by the tabloids after the critical failure of “The Freak Show” in 1955, La Treque insisted on the opportunity to portray more glamorous women.
+The studio let her try her hand with “The Stylemaker” (1956) and “The Good Life” (1956) but both were roles of "the older woman" and it was clear the studio no longer saw her in leading roles.
+She had aged out and was meant to step aside for the younger, fresher talent.
+She was 33.

 Later Life